 But unfortunately there is a catch: The statutory health insurance only pays for treatments abroad what those insured on site are entitled to!
 As a tourist, you have to shell out additional payments and own shares that are common in your holiday country out of your own pocket.
 This can be fatal for toothache on vacation.
 Because in countries like Spain, dental treatments are not part of the statutory range of services, so you stay on the costs.

 In addition, the process does not always work smoothly: Because billing can take a long time, some foreign doctors do not accept EHIC.
 You then pay in cash on site, but you can submit the invoice to your health insurance provider at home to have the costs reimbursed later.
-Be careful, many health insurance companies require an invoice formulated in German or at least in English!
+Be careful, many health insurance companies require an invoice formulated at least in English!